Toward Long-Term and Archivable Reproducibility: Longevity of existing tools

 With the software environment built, job management is the next component of a workflow.
-Visual/GUI workflow tools like Apache Taverna, GenePattern (deprecated), Kepler or VisTrails (deprecated), which were mostly introduced in the 2000s and used Java or Python 2 encourage modularity and robust job management.
-However, a GUI environment is tailored to specific applications and is hard to generalize, while being hard to reproduce once the required Java Virtual Machine (JVM) is deprecated.
+Visual/GUI tools (written in Java or Python 2) such as Taverna (deprecated), GenePattern (deprecated), Kepler, or VisTrails (deprecated), which were mostly introduced in the 2000s encourage modularity and robust job management.
+However, a GUI environment is tailored to specific applications and is hard to generalize while being hard to reproduce once the required Java VM (JVM) is deprecated.
 These tools' data formats are complex (designed for computers to read) and hard to read by humans without the GUI.
-The more recent solutions (mostly non-GUI, written in Python) leave this to the authors of the project.
+The more recent solutions (mostly non-GUI, written in Python) leave this to the project authors.

 Designing a robust project needs to be encouraged and facilitated because scientists (who are not usually trained in project or data management) will rarely apply best practices.
 This includes automatic verification, which is possible in many solutions, but is rarely practiced.
 Besides non-reproducibility, weak project management leads to many inefficiencies in project cost and/or scientific accuracy (reusing, expanding, or validating will be expensive).